cdddg/py-clean-arch/README.md

 [^4]: https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html

-[^5]: The coverage rate for this 'py-clean-arch' project stands at 95.57%, based on test results from October 11, 2024.
+[^5]: The coverage rate for this 'py-clean-arch' project stands at 95.55%, based on test results from February 9, 2026.

-[^6]: The `poetry install` command installs all required packages for running and developing the application.
+[^6]: The `uv sync` command installs all required packages for running and developing the application.
 However, it does not include `cspell`.
 If you need `cspell` for spell checking, please refer to the official installation guide at [cspell installation guide](https://cspell.org/docs/installation/)